vhub-team/native-db/functions/0xF4C8CF9E353AFECA.md

 # CAM::SHAKE_SCRIPT_GLOBAL

 ## Summary
-Apply a predefined shake globally to the rendered result of all active scripted cameras.
+Apply a predefined shake globally to the rendered result of all active scripted cameras

 ## Parameters
 * **STRING** shakeName